How to Set Up Webmin on the Raspberry Pi

 Raspberry Pi Webmin Main Dashboard

-8. You can now move onto configuring any options that you wish to alter.
+8. You can now move on to configuring any options you wish to alter.

 Configuring Webmin

 There are a ton of options that you can configure in Webmin.
-These options include changing your SSL encryption, adding modules, logging, managing users, managing software packages and so much more.
+These options include changing your SSL encryption, adding modules, logging, managing users, managing software packages and more.

-Since there are just so many options to configure I recommended checking out the Webmin wiki for more information.
-Out of the box, there isn’t anything that really needs configuring.
+Since there are so many options to configure, I recommended checking out the Webmin wiki for more information.

 Raspberry Pi Webmin Configuration

-I will be looking at doing further tutorials on some of the cool modules that you can use with Webmin such as Virtualmin.
+I will be looking at further tutorials on some cool modules you can use with Webmin, such as Virtualmin.
+In the meantime, we have plenty of other Raspberry Pi projects that I recommend you check out.

 16 Comments